Date: 16 September 2013. More Trolling Motors.

 here living the life so it's all good.

-that is a designation for how much power is available (think ounces in an
+that is a designation for how much power is available.
+Though the capacity

-ABYC guys will tell you it's "amp hours"
+ABYC guys will tell you it is "amp hours"

 What I wanted to know was how much amperage the

-response back within 24 hours which is impressive.
+response back within 24 hours.
+That is impressive.
 This is what I was

 While we do not have exact amp draws at speeds 1-4, but I